 MAJOR GIFTS AND BEQUESTS

 - In 2012, the Pratt Foundation made a generous gift in order to secure the future of our Refugee Language Program for the next 3 years.
-Read more about this important and timely donation here.
+Read more about this important and timely donation here and how it came about, thanks to the financial lifeline provided by a private donor, here.

 - The Faculty is proud and grateful to report that it has been included in the estates of several alumni and friends.
 Mr John Gilbert, a loyal supporter of archaeology, cultural programs and the Fisher Library, bequeathed an extraordinarily generous $1.8M for scholarships and grants for undergraduate and postgraduate students.
 This endowed gift also provides financial assistance for travel including visits to libraries and archives, critical as students hone their research and scholarship.
 Ms Eulalia Hsu bequeathed over $100,000 to establish The Raymond Hsu Scholarship, providing support for postgraduate research in Chinese studies, literature and linguistics.
 Most spectacularly, alumna Miss Janet Hine, BA ’47, gifted $4M for the University.
 Her legacy will be used to establish a Chair in the Faculty in a relevant area of the humanities and social sciences for the new Charles Perkins Centre, which has been created to help tackle the challenges of obesity, diabetes and cardiovascular disease in new and radically cross-disciplinary ways.
 We know that obesity and diabetes, for example, are as much cultural and political challenges as they are biomedical ones.
 Read more about Miss Hine’s extraordinary generosity in this Challis Bequest Society article.

-- In 2011, Tom Austen Brown’s generous lifetime gifts culminated in his visionary bequest creating The Tom Austen Brown Fund For Pre-History.
+- In 2011, Tom Austen Brown’s generous lifetime gifts culminated in his visionary bequest creating The Tom Austen Brown Fund For Pre-History, valued at close to $9 million.
 At a time when the Faculty is receiving more gifts than ever before, from those who strongly appreciate the value and impact of its academic programs, it is hugely encouraging when especially farsighted donors decide to provide transformational support through a bequest.

 - In June 2012, thanks to gifts for the Student Activity Fund – which is part of The Dean’s Scholarship Fund – International and Global Studies student Daniel Barabas has represented the University at Golden Key’s International Scholar Laureate Program on Diplomacy and International Relations.
 Over two weeks in Beijing, Xi’an, and Shanghai, he discussed foreign affairs with diplomats, students and academics from China and around the world.
 A cultural program enabled him to visit historical landmarks such as Tiananmen Square, the Forbidden City and the Terracotta Warriors.